barionleg/gitgAmesch/README.md

 All executables provide details by adding `--help` or `-h` on the command line.

 ## Graphical user interface (GUI)
-- `gigamesh` ... for all functions except the MSII filter.
+- `gigamesh` ... for all functions including the MSII filter with default options.

 ## Command line interface (CLI)
 - `gigamesh-featurevectors` ...
 MSII filter for single files.
 Computes **V**olume and surface **P**atch integral invariants for multiple scales.